 Web 2.0 gave rise to the giants who dominate it

-Web 3.0 is distributed networks that take it back
+Web 3.0 will give rise to distributed networks that take it back.

 Metered payments are huge

-Remove all friction and enable higher frequency transcations
+Remove all friction and enable higher frequency transactions

 The easiest way to achieve this is through a virtual ‘taxation’.
 Services will tax your CPU and use it to mine crypto, which will be redistributed to creators based on the duration of you engage with their content.
 This removes any friction you don’t have to do anything.

 Interesting use case is every service you currently use, imagine more privacy, less adds and ownership of all the data you create.
 Blockchain is the revolution that will enable this to be created.
 Crypto is what will enable you to be paid.

 Companies will emerge that enable the consumption of content without the necessity for users to pay creators or service providers directly.
 For low CPU usage tasks — watching video, reading articles, social networks, photo sharing, almost every task you undertake online — these services will tax you a % of your CPU usage and use that to mine Crypto which will be distributed to the creator according to how long you spent watching, reading or using what they made.
 That is where the next great company will emerge from, enriching creators in a way that rewards their contributions.